reosparza/se_project_aroundtheus/README.md

 **Intro**

 The purpose of this project is to build a responsive travel photo-sharing website that takes into account changes in viewing resolution using media queries to give viewers an optimal experience across different devices.
-In addition, JavaScript is utilized to allow users to customize their profile through dynamically changing HTML elements without touching the source code.
+In addition, JavaScript is utilized to give users greater flexibility in customize their profile through dynamically changing HTML elements.
 This project utilizes a combination of flexbox learned in the last spring and grid, in conjunction to allow for a greater flexibility in designing websites.

 **Link to Figma Design**